Prostatic Artery Embolization (PAE) at UPNT: A Non-Surgical BPH Solution

 At the IR Centers at Urology Partners of North Texas (UPNT), a state-of-the-art

-Interventional Radiology (IR) facility, Dr. Matthew Schwenke, a specialist in Interventional
+Interventional Radiology (IR) facility, Dr. Brian Wong, a specialist in Interventional

 Radiology, performs this cutting-edge procedure.
 IR is a medical specialty that uses advanced